Home Investment International Stock Investing: Why and How to Look Beyond the U.S. Market

 IEMG iShares Core MSCI Emerging Markets ETF Emerging markets only 0.09% ~2,800

-For most investors, a single “total international” ETF like VXUS or IXUS provides the simplest path to global diversification.
-These funds hold both developed and emerging market stocks in proportion to their market capitalization, automatically rebalancing as weights change.
-If you are building a comprehensive ETF portfolio for diversification, adding one of these alongside a total U.S. market fund gives you essentially the entire global equity market in two tickers.
+For most investors, a single “total international” ETF such as VXUS or IXUS provides the most straightforward path to global diversification.
+These funds hold both developed and emerging-market stocks in proportion to their market capitalisation and rebalance automatically as weights change.
+For investors constructing a comprehensive ETF portfolio for diversification, the addition of one of these funds alongside a total US market fund provides essentially the entire global equity market in two tickers.

-For investors who want more control, pairing a developed markets ETF (VEA or EFA) with an emerging markets ETF (VWO or IEMG) allows you to set and adjust the ratio between the two segments independently.
+Investors seeking greater control can pair a developed-markets ETF (VEA or EFA) with an emerging-markets ETF (VWO or IEMG), allowing the ratio between the two segments to be set and adjusted independently.

 American Depositary Receipts (ADRs)

-ADRs are certificates issued by U.S. banks that represent shares of foreign companies.
-They trade on U.S. exchanges (NYSE, NASDAQ) in U.S. dollars during U.S. market hours, making them functionally identical to buying domestic stocks from a trading perspective.
+ADRs are certificates issued by US banks representing shares of foreign companies.
+They trade on US exchanges (NYSE, NASDAQ) in US dollars during US market hours, rendering them functionally identical to domestic stocks from a trading perspective.

 ADRs come in three levels: